-Auto Transport Brokers
+What are Auto Transport Brokers?

-Brokers are companies or individuals that have access to a large network of carriers.
+Auto transport brokers are companies or individuals that have access to a large network of carriers.
 They don’t actually have their own fleet of trucks and as a result they don’t handle the direct shipping of any vehicles.
 They are the “middleman” between the customer and the carrier.

 The brokers primary function is to find and vet the best carriers for each customer given their vehicle type and shipping time frame.
 Another important role they have is to manage, or coordinate, all car shipments on behalf of their customers.

 When you Google “auto transport companies” or “car shipping companies,” the search results will consist primarily of brokers.
 Most carriers don’t have websites and those that do aren’t usually great at online marketing, so you rarely find them doing Google searches.
 That’s important to know because if you begin your search online, you’ll most likely run across brokers and not carriers.

 Car carriers have their own truck or fleet of trucks.
 These companies do the actual shipping of vehicles.
 They are the ones that show up to pick up the vehicle and deliver it to its destination.
 The majority of carriers are “moms and pops” with one or two trucks.
 In fact, most are single owner operators.
 There are large car carriers too that have several trucks in their fleet, but they are not nearly as prevalent.

 Side Note: Carriers go by several different names.
 You’ll see them referred to as car carriers, auto carriers, auto haulers, and auto transporters.
 They are all different names for the same thing – carriers with their own truck or fleet of trucks.